-A Formula One team’s proposed new HQ at Silverstone has been granted planning permission by councillors.
+Racing Point’s Formula One HQ at Silverstone given planning permission

 Racing Point had applied for a new building next to its existing facility between Buckingham Road and Dadford Road, which is just to the west of the racing circuit.